Grilling is one of America's favorite pastimes. With so many options on the market, it can be difficult to decide which pellet grill is right for you.

 The installed dome thermometer lets you verify the control board is accurate while you cook.

-The 21 lb. hopper capacity makes sure you never run out of pellets and that your Pit Boss pellet grill provides great smoke flavor to your outdoor meal.
+The 21 lb. hopper capacity makes sure you never run out of pellets and that your Pit Boss wood pellet grill provides great smoke flavor to your outdoor meal.

 Durable and tough, this Pit Boss model comes with extra features, including reinforced legs, metal wheels, and a wire bottom rack.
 And with a 5-year warranty, you know you are getting quality Pit Boss products.